sdcastillo/PA-R-Study-Manual/docs/index.md

 ## Contribute

-**Your suggested improvements can be added to this book immediatelly.**  A special thanks to the following people who have helped to improve this book and or study package: Erlan Wheeler, David Hill, and Caden Collier.
+This book was written in [RMarkdown](https://rmarkdown.rstudio.com/) using [bookdown](https://bookdown.org/).
+It is built from a github page, where updates can be sent to this page in minutes.
+A big shout out to those who have made suggestions already: Erlan Wheeler, David Hill, Caden Collier, Jon Lai, and Peter Schelble.

-To submit suggestions, see the 20:00 mark of https://www.youtube.com/watch?v=dVqVscgwSpw
+To submit suggestions, see the 20:00 mark of [this video](https://www.youtube.com/watch?v=dVqVscgwSpw).

 ![](images/gitbook_pull_request.png)